Medicare (United States): Part A

+Part B

 Most Medicare Part B enrollees pay an insurance premium for this coverage; the standard Part B premium for 2019 is $135.50 a month.
 A new income-based premium surtax schema has been in effect since 2007, wherein Part B premiums are higher for beneficiaries with incomes exceeding $85,000 for individuals or $170,000 for married couples.
 Depending on the extent to which beneficiary earnings exceed the base income, these higher Part B premiums are from 30% to 70% higher with the highest premium paid by individuals earning more than $214,000, or married couples earning more than $428,000.

-Medicare Part B premiums are commonly deducted automatically from beneficiaries' monthly Social Security deposits.
-They can also be paid quarterly via bill sent directly to beneficiaries or via deduction from a bank account.
-These alternatives are becoming more common because whereas the eligibility age for Medicare has remained at 65 per the 1965 legislation, the so-called Full Retirement Age for Social Security has been increased to over 66 and will go even higher over time.
-Therefore, many people delay collecting Social Security but join Medicare at 65 and have to pay their Part B premium directly.

-If you have higher income, you will pay an additional premium amount for Medicare Part B and Medicare prescription drug coverage.
-The additional amount is called the income-related monthly adjustment amount (IRMAA).
+This extra amount is called the Income Related Monthly Adjustment Amount (IRMAA).
+The IRMAA surcharge changes for individuals annually and fluctuates along with changes in an individual’s income.
+The IRMAA calculation has a lag time of two years.